conorhenderson/conorhenderson.github.io/cv.md

 **PhD students supervised**:
    * Gabriel Nowak, University of Cincinnati, 2022 - present, "Measurement of WW production with the LHCb Detector at the Large Hadron Collider"
-   * Mohamed Elashri, University of Cincinnati, 2022 - present, "Study of rare four-body B decays"
+   * Mohamed Elashri, University of Cincinnati, 2022 - present, "Study of rare four-body B decays with the LHCb Detector at the Large Hadron Collider"
    * Cilicia Uzziel Perez, University of Alabama, 2017-2024, "Search for non-resonant new physics in high-mass diphoton events from pp collisions at sqrt(s)= 13 TeV with the CMS detector and highlights from HCAL upgrades", [CERN-THESIS-2024-052](http://cds.cern.ch/record/2897428)
    * <a href="https://abuccilli.github.io/"> Andrew Buccilli</a>, University of Alabama, 2013 - 2018, “Search for Signatures of Large Extra Dimensions in High-Mass Diphoton Events from Proton-Proton Collisions at sqrt(s)=13 TeV with CMS", [CERN-THESIS-2018-380](https://cds.cern.ch/record/2668304)  (awarded prize for Outstanding PhD Dissertation by the UA Department of Physics & Astronomy)